Why Black Sabbath’s ‘Never Say Die!’ Became First Lineup’s Finale

-Despite its defiant title, Never Say Die! ultimately hammered the final nail in the original foursome’s coffin following years of escalating substance abuse and diminishing musical success.
-But it turns out that cheeky title wasn't that inaccurate after all; we just had to wait 35 years for its prophecy to be realized.
+Despite its defiant title, Black Sabbath’s Never Say Die! ultimately hammered the final nail in the original lineup's coffin, following years of escalating substance abuse and diminishing musical success.

 Subsequent numbers found Sabbath either flying on autopilot (see "A Hard Road," "Shock Wave," the serviceable "Junior’s Eyes") or shoring up their dwindling inspiration with unconvincing experimentation (the lethargic, synth-afflicted "Johnny Blade" and "Over to You," the inexplicably horns-backed "Breakout," the Ward-sung calamity "Swinging the Chain").